 I cannot say with any authority if this well-accepted belief is actually true or not.
 However, I have spoken with dozens of people who claim it as gospel.
 When asked if they’ve ever worn out an extractor by using steel-cased ammo, they invariably said they have not.
 Yet, somehow, they know it to be an established fact.
 Take this information as you will.

-Which firearms shrug off steel-cased ammo?
+Which firearms perform best with steel-cased ammo?

 Generally speaking, I don’t cringe at all when running steel-cased ammo through the AK-47.
 In fact, the ubiquitous AK was designed to run steel-cased ammo.
-All the examples I’ve ever used chew through steel casings heartily and ask for more with a problem.
+All the examples I’ve ever used chew through steel casings heartily and ask for more with no problem.
 Considering the AK was intended for closer-range engagements and isn’t a sniper-grade weapon, I’m not worried about squeezing every ounce of accuracy and performance from it.

 At the volume of rounds we normally run through the AK, the savings to our pocketbook offered by steel-cased ammunition are well worth it when running that platform.
 The AK is certainly reliable enough that the extra little bit of fouling escaping from the chamber isn’t going to hurt anything.

-On weapons such as the AK-74, which fires the 5.45x39mm cartridge, brass-cased ammo sometimes fails to extract very well because of its softer nature.
+On weapons such as the AK-74, which fires the 5.45x39mm cartridge, brass-cased ammo sometimes fails to extract very well because of its softer consistency.
 At times, the extractor rips the head off the cartridge.
 On the other hand, steel-cased ammunition will extract far better because of its stiffer nature.
 This isn’t a rule by any means but a general statement.

 Steel-cased ammo is also suitable for the FAL and other older surplus rifles that extract cartridges with a bit of vigor.
 The SKS and Galil fall into this category.
 The extra strength of steel-cased ammo often increases the reliability of the given weapon.
 Normally, it’s not that big of a deal, but just something to think about.